0200134/r3c/README.md

-Once your PR is merged, automation will mark it as ✅ Done.
+When your PR is merged, the automation will mark it as ✅ Done.

 🧾 License

-This project is licensed under the MIT License.
+Licensed under the MIT License.

 You’re free to use, modify, and distribute — just keep the license notice.